bwsw/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 .. figure:: _static/Snapshots_Details.png

 The following information is presented in the details sidebar:

-Date and time of creation;
+- Date and time of creation;
-Type - Presents the snapshot type
+- Type - Presents the snapshot type;
+- Volume information and a virtual machine it is assigned to.

 Snapshot Actions Box
 -----------------------------------